 - There is increased demand for customised luxury watches, where people add a personal statement to their timepiece

 - A number of manufacturers have launched watches with ultra-precious stones or materials, including Jaeger’s Master Calendar, which contains an 800,000-year-old meteorite

-Brokers should emphasise to their clients the importance of obtaining an accurate valuation of their watches, to avoid the risk of underinsurance.
+It is important appreciate the need to obtain an accurate valuation of watches, in order to avoid the risk of underinsurance.

 There are a number of reasons why underinsurance can occur.
-If a client has inherited a watch, they may not realise its true value.
+For example, if a client has inherited a watch, they may not realise its true value.
 Alternatively, if they bought the watch abroad, the price paid could be very different to the cost of replacing the item in the UK if it was lost, stolen or damaged.

 Matthew Schofield, Head of Zurich Private Clients, says: “Watch collectors need to ensure their individual watches and collections are valued accurately, so if the worst happens, they are adequately insured.
 We work closely with our expert partners, Bonhams and Mappin & Webb, to provide clients with comprehensive valuations so they are protected fully should a loss occur.”